We take a trip down memory lane to re-live the moment that Mary King won her first Badminton title, aboard King William in 1992

 “The public adored him — he was very recognisable with his big white blaze.
 A fan once sent him a letter addressed to ‘King William, Devon’ and it reached us.”

-We've dug into the archives to mark this
+We’ve dug into the archives to remember one

 Having first competed at Badminton in 1985, when she finished seventh on Diver’s Rock, Mary went on to win for a second time with Star Appeal in 2000.